dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 Supported Third-Party Interpreter
 =================================

-About third-party interperter, for example Jython, and any embeded Python C/C++ code, only they could work with CPython :term:`extension module`, they could work with Pyarmor.
-Check third-parth interperter documentation to make sure this.
+About third-party interpreter, for example Jython, and any embedded Python C/C++ code, only they could work with CPython :term:`extension module`, they could work with Pyarmor.
+Check third-party interpreter documentation to make sure this.

 A few known issues